Bren2010/draft-mimi-ds/draft-mcmillion-mimi-delivery-service.md

 : The Service Provider preferred by the referenced user.

 Remote Service Provider (RSP):
-: Any Service Provider used by a user which is not the hub or the LSP.
+: Any Service Provider which is not the LSP.

+Hub:
-The **hub** is the Service Provider which created a given group.
+: The Service Provider which created and hosts a referenced group.
 Group messages and Welcome messages are always sent to the hub for sequencing and fanout.

-A hub may interact with several **follower** Service Providers, when those providers have users that wish to participate in the group.
+Follower:
+: Service Providers that interact with a hub to allow their users to interact with a group which the hub hosts.

 {::boilerplate bcp14-tagged}

+# Partition Keys

+A partition key is a short secret that group members export from the MLS key schedule.
+Whenever members send or receive group messages, they provide the partition key for the current epoch.
+Messages sent with a given partition key are only provided to users who request to receive messages with the same partition key.
+(Exceptions may be selectively made for external commits / proposals, given that the sender isn't in the group yet.)

+The partition key acts as epoch-level access control, in addition to the group ID.
+Users which have been removed from a group may still be able to message the group, as they know the group ID.
+However, they will not know the correct partition key.

+Service Providers MUST NOT implement hard-and-fast rules about which partition keys are acceptable.
+Instead, it should be considered as a general signal of abuse or spam.

 # Endpoints

 The following endpoints are provided by a Delivery Service.
+All endpoints exposed by a Delivery Service are accessed by third-party Service Providers, for the purpose of learning about the Service Provider's users or interacting with a group for which the Service Provider is the hub.

 ## Key Packages